efoncubierta/cloudspec/doc/syntax.md

 ## Predicates

-Predicates are used to validate a property value.
-The following predicates are currently supported.
+Predicates validate a property value.
+CloudSpec currently support the following predicates.
-Terms marked with `?` are optional, meaning that can be added only to improve readability of the specification.
+Terms marked with `?` are optional, and can be used improve readability making it feel more natural.
 For example, both `is > ip address "10.0.0.1"` and `> ip "10.0.0.1"` are the same predicates.
-Also, predicates are case-sensitive, meaning that both `equal to` and `EqUaL tO` are valid.

 **For any value:**